PKarg/Harvest/README.md

 # Harvest
 Django app to manage seasonal harvests

-Full-stack application meant as a platform for development of various skills related to Django web framework.
+Full-stack application meant as a platform for testing and learning various libraries related to Django web framework.

 Currently implemented features:
 1. Full test suite